opentok/opentok-react-native/README.md

   When you create an archive of your app, the [privacy manifest settings required by Apple's App store](https://developer.apple.com/support/third-party-SDK-requirements) are added automatically with this version of the OpenTok React Native SDK.

-4. Register the OpenTok OTPublisherViewNative and OTSubscriberViewNative classes.
+4. Register the OpenTok OTPublisher and OTRNSubscriber classes.
 Do this by modifying the AppDelegate implementation.

    * If you app has an Objective-C++ AppDelegate file (AppDelegate.mm), add these classes to the list of packages in the NSMutableDictionary returned by the `thirdPartyFabricComponents()` function:

     <pre>
-        #import "OTPublisherViewNativeComponentView.h"
+        #import "OTPublisherComponentView.h"
-        #import "OTSubscriberViewNativeComponentView.h"
+        #import "OTRNSubscriberComponentView.h"

         @implementation AppDelegate
             // ...
             - (NSDictionary<NSString *,Class<RCTComponentViewProtocol>> *)thirdPartyFabricComponents
         {
         NSMutableDictionary * dictionary = [super thirdPartyFabricComponents].mutableCopy;
-        dictionary[@"OTPublisherViewNative"] = [OTPublisherViewNativeComponentView class];
+        dictionary[@"OTPublisher"] = [OTPublisherComponentView class];
-        dictionary[@"OTSubscriberViewNative"] = [OTSubscriberViewNativeComponentView class];
+        dictionary[@"OTRNSubscriber"] = [OTRNSubscriberComponentView class];
         return dictionary;
         }

         @end
     </pre>

-   * If your app uses a Swift AppDelegate file (AppDelegate.swift), you will need to have its implementation of the `RCTAppDelegate.application(_, didFinishLaunchingWithOptions)` method use a bridging header to call a method in an Objective-C++ file that calls the `[RCTComponentViewFactory registerComponentViewClass:]` method, passing in the `OTPublisherViewNativeComponentView` and `OTSubscriberViewNativeComponentView` classes.
+   * If your app uses a Swift AppDelegate file (AppDelegate.swift), you will need to have its implementation of the `RCTAppDelegate.application(_, didFinishLaunchingWithOptions)` method use a bridging header to call a method in an Objective-C++ file that calls the `[RCTComponentViewFactory registerComponentViewClass:]` method, passing in the `OTPublisherComponentView` and `OTRNSubscriberComponentView` classes.

 5. If your app will use the `OTPublisher.setVideoTransformers()` or `OTPublisher.setAudioTransformers()` method, you need to include the following in your Podfile: